Point-Topic/expert_intelligence_toolbox/instructions.md

 Username: \_\_token__ \
 PW: enter your token here (WARNING - CTRL-V WILL NOT WORK.
 IN VSCODE: Edit --> Paste)

+NOTE: if you are getting a 403 error, despite using "\_\_token__" as your username, try `twine upload --skip-existing dist/* --verbose` and for some reason this will ask you for your API key (password) as expected.

 ## Creating a Package (testPyPI, PyPI)